JoshDoody/joshdoody.github.io/testimonials.md

 ## <a name="coaching" class="below-nav">Salary Negotiation Coaching

 As a professional salary negotiation coach, I specialize in working with experienced software developers who are moving into a new opportunity with a new company.
-But I also work with clients from all backgrounds as they work to improve at job interviews and salary negotiations.
+But I also work with clients from all backgrounds as they work to improve at job interviews and salary negotiations, or take the next step in their careers.

 My clients improve their job offers by an average of {{ site.avg_coach_increase }}.